Are Wild Horses & Burros Overpopulated?

 Pryor Mountain Wild Horse Range

 The government also allows and assists in killing predators (like wolves, bear, and cougars) to protect the livestock.
-This removes the natural predation on wild horse and burro herds, as well as affecting other populations of animals.
-On the BLM's website they say, "Unchecked herds double in size every four years, due to a lack of natural predators and a rapid growth rate."4 Yes, there is a lack of predators, and that is because they are constantly being killed in horrific ways for the safety of domestic cattle.
+This removes the natural predation on wild horse and burro herds and affects other animal populations.
+The BLM's website states, "Unchecked herds double in size every four years, due to a lack of natural predators and a rapid growth rate."4 Yes, there is a lack of predators, and that is because they are constantly being killed in horrific ways for the safety of domestic livestock.
 Still, this is no excuse for removing horses and burros from the wild.
-If wild horses and burros and wild predators were left alone, herd numbers would easily stay in check, without any human management.
+If mustangs, burros, and wild predators were left alone, herd numbers would easily stay in check without human management.
+In the meantime, the BLM could use an effective and humane population control method such as PZP (a fertility control vaccine).

-We need to straighten out this issue with wild horse and burro management and the destruction occurring on our public lands; and put the blame where it is due - the Bureau of Land Management.
+We need to straighten out this issue with wild horse and burro management and the destruction occurring on our public lands and put the blame where it is due - the Bureau of Land Management.

 1Twin Peaks, Wild Horses Wild Lands, https://www.youtube.com/watch?v=5Lftvyrj4PY